 Telehealth uses current computing technologies to deliver medical advice and treatment to patients at a distance.
 The purpose of telehealth is to offer better availability of medical professionals to patients at a reduced cost.
 But there’s more – telehealth also means that patients in California can access doctors in New York, or further afield, and that records can be shared securely through cloud-based technologies to ensure the best service.

 The faculty at Seidenberg has nationally unique strength in XML technologies for electronic healthcare record management and processing as well as cloud-based technologies for global system integration and service delivery.
 We excel at delivering business solutions based on current technologies with the maximal value/cost ratio.

 The Seidenberg School has an excellent track record when it comes to cybersecurity research.
 We lead the nation in web security, developing secure web applications, and research into cloud security and trust.
-Since 2004, Seidenberg has been designated a Center of Academic Excellence in Information Assurance Education three times by the National Security Agency and the Department of Homeland Security.
-We also secured more than 2 million dollars in federal and private funding for cybersecurity research during the past few years.
+Since 2004, Seidenberg has been designated a Center of Academic Excellence in Information Assurance Education three times by the National Security Agency and the Department of Homeland Security and is now a Center of Academic Excellence in Cyber Defense Education.
+We also secured more than $2,000,000 in federal and private funding for cybersecurity research during the past few years.

 Educational Approaches Using Emerging Computing Technologies

 The traditional classroom setting doesn’t suit everyone, which is why many teachers and students are choosing to use the web to teach, study, and learn.
 Pace University offers online bachelor's degrees through NACTEL and iPace, and many classes at the Seidenberg School and Pace University as a whole are available to students online.